In this article...

 Does a Child Have to Testify About Their Placement Preference?

 Depending on the circumstances, it may be beneficial to have a child testify about their placement preferences.
-However, Iowa judges don’t normally require children to testify, especially if they are young.
+However, Iowa judges don’t usually require children to testify, especially if they are young.

 In some cases, a child may be interviewed in court chambers with the parents’ attorneys and a court reporter.
 This is done to prevent a child from answering out of fear or pressure from one or both parents.